-Dan Wood enters his eighth season as radio color analyst for the Anaheim Ducks, having called 540 regular-season games through 2015-16.
+Dan Wood is the radio color analyst for the Anaheim Ducks.
 Wood, who was named to his position on Aug.
 24, 2009, joins Steve Carroll in the Ducks radio broadcast booth for all pre-, regular and postseason games, led by flagship station AM 830 KLAA.
 In addition to his duties as radio color analyst, Wood also contributes to AnaheimDucks.com.

 An 18-year veteran writer of NHL hockey, Wood covered the Ducks for the Orange County Register from 2000-09, including the club’s run to the 2007 Stanley Cup championship.
 Prior to joining the Register, Wood covered the San Jose Sharks for the Contra Costa Times from the team’s inception in 1991 until 2000.